AUA ECOTOURISM CONFERENCE 2019: THE ROLE OF PROTECTED AREAS IN ARMENIA’S TOURISM DEVELOPMENT

 Understanding the EUROPARC Charter on the regional level and for Lake Arpi National Park, Dilijan National Park, and Khosrov Forest State Reserve (30 minutes)

-Moderators: Paulo Castro and Carol Richie, EUROPARC Federation
+Moderators: Paulo Castro and Carol Ritchie, EUROPARC Federation

 Structured activities on sustainable tourism (60 minutes)